casualcore/casual/documentation/requirement/web-gui.md

 List of pending services with:

-* name
+* Name
-* number of requests that has been pending
+* Number of requests that have been pending
-* total time that others has waited for this server to be callable
+* Total time that others have waited for this server to be callable
-* calculated avarage time
+* Calculated average time
-* number of instanses running for this service at this point.
+* Number of instanses running for this service at this point.

-This is so operation can easy see which executable is a candidate to scale out.
+This is so operations can easily see which executable is a candidate to scale out.

 **this is not completed on serverside yet, everything is prepared though**